stevedoyle/mytime/README.md

 because it allows the collection of time spent on individual projects and also the collection of time spent collaborating or doing deep work.

-Time entries are of the format: `Time.Category.Name: hours` where category is one of the following:
+Time entries are strings of the format: `Time.Category.Name: hours` where category is one of the following:

 - Proj: Project time.
 - Area: A more general category type.
 Useful for grouping projects into themes.
 - Focus: Collaboration or Deep Work time.
 - Prof: The [four types of professional time](https://www.sahilbloom.com/newsletter/the-4-types-of-professional-time?ref=mattrutherford.co.uk), Management, Creation, Consumption, Ideation.

+The time information is entered in hours with decimal fractions supported, e.g. `10.5`.

+The `Name` can be any string.
+It is sometimes useful to make this an extension of the hierarchical structure, e.g. "Collab.Meeting".
+It will be treated as a single string during processing.

-`mytime` uses some conventions for the daily notes:
+`mytime` uses some conventions for the daily notes files that contain the time tracking information:

 - Markdown file format, extension `.md`
 - Filename is the date of the daily note in the format: `YYYY-MM-DD.md`